mrvinceo/Toxicitycheck/README.md

 ## What this Moodle plugin is for ##

 This Moodle plugin displays a message to any user submitting a forum post, that scores highly in te Perspective API's toxicity score.
+Optionally issues alert to an email account for high scores in given criteria.

 ## Supported Moodle Versions ##